hniksic/sendable/README.md

 The `sendable` crate defines two types that facilitate sending data between threads:

-* `SendRc`, a single-threaded reference-counted pointer that can be sent between threads.
+* `SendRc`, a single-threaded reference-counting pointer that can be sent between threads.
 You can think of it as a variant of `Rc<T>` that is `Send` if `T` is `Send`.
 This is unlike `Rc<T>` which is never `Send`, and also unlike `Arc<T>`, which requires `T: Send + Sync` to be `Send`.